Discover more from Weekend Wisdom - Dan Isaacman

 You build your vision to realise your initial creative idea through your own hand or by help from others.

-Like a building, there exists a strong foundation and frame that is hidden.
+Like a building, there exists a strong foundation.

 Make It Happen